All Episodes

 And she is blowing the whistle because she claims that Facebook is hiding this evidence or being dishonest about the nature of it.

-Well, if if you think Facebook or Instagram is psychologically harmful to children, to your child, just don't let your kid on Facebook or Instagram.
+And when I hear something like that, I'm thinking, all right, well, if you think Facebook or Instagram is psychologically harmful to children, to your child, just don't let your kid on Facebook or Instagram.

 Yeah.

-Like you want Congress to come in and decide what's good for your kid.
+Like, you want Congress to come in and decide what's good for your kid?

-I mean, that's one of the things that bothers me about like Bernie Sanders, whenever he posts about um, you know, we need to have free preschool for children before kindergarten so that parents can work or whatever, and so that kids can have a better education and be more well prepared.
+I mean, that's one of the things that bothers me about like Bernie Sanders, whenever he posts about, you know, we need to have free preschool for children before kindergarten so that parents can work or whatever.

-The the pre-kindergarten stuff is basically negative negligible.
+The pre-kindergarten stuff is basically negligible.

-Like, you know, you catch someone like you catch a kid at three.
+Like, you know, you catch someone like, you catch a kid at three.

-And yeah, I think there's a there's an argument to be made against the fact that obviously Bernie Sanders wants your kids to go to school as early as possible so that you can go out and work and pay taxes so that he can take that money from you.
+And yeah, I think there's an argument to be made against the fact that obviously Bernie Sanders wants your kids to go to school as early as possible so that you can go out and work and pay taxes so that he can take that money from you.

-Because the more people the more people that work, the more taxes they're gonna get.
+The more people that work, the more taxes they're going to get.

 And guys like Bernie Sanders.